10 Years of Virtual Authors UK

 Today is the 10th anniversary of Virtual Authors UK, the directory site I set up to help UK schools find authors, illustrators and poets available for virtual visits.

 The site was inspired by similar directory sites in the US.
-Concerned about the impact flights had on my carbon footprint, I stopped flying in 2005 and was looking for a more climate friendly way to engage with overseas readers, particularly in the US.
+Concerned about the impact flights had on my carbon footprint, I stopped flying in 2005 and was looking for a more enviromentally friendly way to engage with overseas readers, particularly in the US.
 In 2012 I received an invitation to Skype with an elementary school in North Carolina to read my picture book The Princess and the Pig and answer a few of the children’s questions.
 The session went really well and I was keen to do more.

 Virtual author visits were already commonplace in the US and I was able to add my name to a couple of established virtual author visit directories including a page set up by author Kate Mesner and the now defunct ‘Skype an Author’ website run by Mona Kerby and Sarah Chauncy.
 Within a few weeks of adding my name to the directories, I was receiving regular Skype session requests from US schools.